When dealing with companies and clients, exceptional customer service is what tends to solidify a sale, make a business deal or score a contract.

 And, in the United Kingdom, it seems as though the lack of good customer service in the telecommunications industry is leading to people withdrawing from purchases and contracts.

-According to a new national survey titled, “The Cost of Poor Customer Service: The Economic Impact of the Customer Experience,” by Genesys (News - Alert) Telecommunication Laboratory, roughly 73 percent of customers ended a relationship in the United Kingdom due to a poor customer service experience.
+) Telecommunication Laboratory, roughly 73 percent of customers ended a relationship in the United Kingdom due to a poor customer service experience.

 While surveying over 514 customers based in the United Kingdom, Genesys also found that it’s the younger generation of customers that are more likely to leave their service providers behind, versus older customers who are more set in their service provider ways.